“Of all my skills, none is more important than the ability to organize my time.”

 In particular, pinpoint numerous small aims that you can accomplish one after the other, and then strive to practice multiple times each day.

-I’ve observed that many aspiring musicians don’t abide by consistent practice schedules, and then they become dejected by their scant progress.
+I’ve observed that many aspiring musicians don’t abide by consistent practice schedules, and then they become dejected by their slow progress.

 If you don’t have a deliberate practice plan in place, make one after reading this post.
 Committing to a routine will boost your productivity and motivation.